-As a freelancer, I’ve accumulated some of the best travel writing tips and techniques through experience over the past decade.
-Some of my most valuable writing lessons came from travel magazine editors, directly and indirectly.
+Over my 15 years as a freelancer, I’ve accumulated some of the best travel writing tips and techniques through my experiences.
+Many of my most valuable writing lessons came from travel magazine editors, directly and indirectly.

-Some direct feedback was from editors who asked me to rewrite my article.
+Direct feedback came from editors who asked me to rewrite my article.
 They either wanted more detail or a different slant than I had proposed.
-Doing rewrites was definitely not my favorite part of writing, but I learned a lot by doing it!
+Rewrites are definitely not my favorite part of writing, but I learn a lot by doing them!

-Other editors were kind enough to take the time to provide direct feedback on my writing.
+Some editors were kind enough to provide direct feedback on my writing.
 This feedback helped me tremendously and increased my awareness of what they needed from me.

 Indirectly, I’ve also learned a lot by comparing my original manuscript with the published version of my article.
 The edited articles always “flow” better.
 Editors sometimes removed superfluous verbiage, and even whole sentences.

 I’ve also learned a lot from reading “how to” books, well-written travel stories, and a few captivating travel blogs.

 From all of these sources, I’ve put together seven of the most practical, best travel writing tips and techniques that will improve your writing and take it to the next level.